-AD update fails with the message Failed to Update Active Directory.
+9. AD update fails with the message Failed to Update Active Directory.

-Ensure that you have followed the AD setup steps documented in the appropriate RAC user guide to set up the AD server to enable AD authentication to the RAC.
+Make sure that you have followed the AD setup steps documented in the appropriate RAC user guide to set up the AD server and to enable AD authentication to the RAC.

-Ensure that you provide the AD credentials that have configuration privilege on the domain controller.
+Make sure that you provide the AD credentials that have configuration privilege on the domain controller.